Paul Goldschmidt Preview, Player Props: Cardinals vs. Phillies

 Paul Goldschmidt At The Plate

-- Among qualifying hitters in baseball, he ranks 30th in batting average, 20th in on-base percentage, and 57th in slugging.
+- Among qualifying hitters in MLB action, he ranks 27th in batting average, 18th in on-base percentage, and 52nd in slugging.

-- In 66.1% of his 124 games this season, Goldschmidt has picked up at least one hit.
-He's also had 43 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.